adsabs/arxiv-reference-extractor/diagnostics/README.md

 processing runs of the same session.
 This uses a "diff"-like output for each item which will usually be voluminous.

+### ./diff-refstrings.sh {TAG-A} {TAG-B} {ITEM}

+Compare the extracted refstrings of two processings of an individual item.
+This uses a colorized, word-level diff display.

 ### ./cmp-resolved.py {TAG-A} {TAG-B} {SESSION}

 Compare the resolved references extracted from two different processing runs of